-Having rifled home an emphatic equaliser against Chelsea in last week's loss, Andros Townsend has become the man of the moment before Crystal Palace face the club he grew up at on Saturday, Tottenham Hotspur.
+Having rifled home an emphatic equaliser against Chelsea in November before thundering in strikes against Burnley and Manchester City and also netting against Liverpool last Saturday, Andros Townsend has become and remained the man of the moment before Crystal Palace face the club he grew up at, Tottenham Hotspur, on Sunday.

 "But once you get on the pitch, it’s just business and you do your best to get three points for the club you’re playing for."

-Growing up in the Spurs academy, Townsend spent almost the first 20 years of his career in north London, succeeding in nine loan spells during that time before moving permanently to Newcastle United in 2016.
+Growing up in the Spurs Academy, Townsend spent just under the first 20 years of his career in north London, succeeding in nine loan spells during that time before moving permanently to Newcastle United in 2016.

 "It was incredible coming through the academy at the club you support and it’s rare that that happens nowadays.
 They’re memories I’ll treasure forever."

-On January 9th 2011, Townsend made his first-team debut for Spurs, scoring the game's first goal and finishing as Man of the Match at just 19-years-old.
+On January 9th 2011, Townsend made his first-team debut for Spurs, scoring the game's opening goal and finishing as Man of the Match at just 19-years-old.

-Still a teenager, the Leytonstone-born midfielder had made it as a professional footballer but explained that, even with talent, no player is ever fully sure they'll succeed.
+Still a teenager, the Leytonstone-born midfielder had made it as a professional footballer but explained that, even with talent, no player is ever fully sure their success will last.